-The former New Orleans Public Service Power Plant also known as Market Street Power Plant is an early 20th century power plant in New Orleans, Louisiana.
-It is located along the Mississippi River just upriver of the Crescent City Connection and the Ernest N. Morial Convention Center.
+The former New Orleans Public Service Power Plant is an early 20th century power plant in New Orleans, Louisiana.
+Also known as Market Street Power Plant, it is located along the Mississippi River just upriver of the Crescent City Connection.

 The Market Street Power Plant was constructed in 1905 and last produced power in 1973.
-In 2007, Entergy New Orleans sold the power plant and surrounding property to Market Street Properties LLC for $10 million.
+The bottom floor is flooded from the rising waters of the Mississippi River.

 The control room is an a separate addition from the main plant that was added in the 1920s.